Palantir Quest (1994): look at those ballz (review part IV)

 If you choose the Mage profession, you don’t get a Heroic Ability but instead get access to three Rank 1 spells and two Magic Tricks from one magic School.
 Others can also learn magic but not at the beginning.

-Next step is rolling your attributes (the same 6, or thereabouts, willpower instead of wisdom, 4d6 take three, assign to one attribute at a time.
+Next step is rolling your attributes (the same 6 as classic D&D, or thereabouts, willpower instead of wisdom, 4d6 take three, assign to one attribute at a time.

 Lastly, based on your attributes numbers, you’ll have scores on skills, which are either free or trained (chosen from your profession’s list and a few you can choose as you wish), the minimum is 3, maximum is 14. thus if you have a 17 or 18 score in an attribute on a trained skill, you have 14 for that skill that will be used with a d20 roll under or equal.
 So, it’s a Roll Under system.